-In FY2013, DHCD along with DMPED will continue to promote the revitalization of District neighborhoods in order to create job opportunities, affordable housing, commercial revitalization, public facilities (including parks, recreation centers, and multi-use facilities) and vibrant and safe places to live and work and to improve the general quality of life of District residents.
-In addition, DMPED will use a portion of FY2013 CDBG funds to carry out activities that support the development and disposition of properties previously acquired with public (largely through the former urban renewal program) and federal funds.
+In FY2014, DHCD along with the Office of the Deputy Mayor for Planning and Economic Development will continue to promote the revitalization of District neighborhoods in order to create job opportunities, affordable housing, commercial revitalization, public facilities (including parks, recreation centers, and multi-use facilities) and vibrant and safe places to live and work and to improve the general quality of life of District residents.
+In addition, DMPED will use a portion of FY2014 CDBG funds to carry out activities that support the development and disposition of properties previously acquired with public (largely through the former urban renewal program) and federal funds.
 DMPED will carry out these activities through individual development and facilities projects and through implementation of the Great Streets, New Communities, and Neighborhood Investment Fund programs.